ros2/design/articles/node_lifecycle.md

 - If the `onShutdown` callback raises or results in any other result code the node will transition to `Finalized`.

+## Use of a supervisory process

+Managed nodes may be instantiated manually by a developer.
+In this case, the developer's own code is responsible for creating and destroying the node.
+However, the node may alternatively be owned by a container system.
+The container will be responsible for creating and destroying the node.
+Such a container will be responsible for exposing the following two transitions.

+### Create Transition

+This transition will instantiate the node, but will not run any code beyond the constructor.

 ### Destroy Transition

 This transition will simply cause the deallocation of the node.
 In an object oriented environment it may just involve invoking the destructor.
 Otherwise it will invoke a standard deallocation method.
 This transition should always succeed.

-### Create Transition

-This transition will instantiate the node, but will not run any code beyond the constructor.settings.settings.

 ## Management Interface